lomination/Powerrules/README.md

 ### ScalaJVM

 The ScalaJVM part of the project allows you to convert a PowerRules file into a DDNet rules file.
-To use it, run the following command replacing `<filename>` by the name of your Powerrules file:
+To use it, run the following command replacing `<filename>` by the name of your PowerRules file:

 ```bash
 sbt "rootJVM/run <filename>"